creslinux/nginx_connect/README.md

 This build makes use of the work of @chobits
 Github page: https://github.com/chobits/ngx_http_proxy_connect_module

-In a simple incarnation the following will accept a CONNECT header and send on to a reverse proxy as if a normaly HTTP/S request.
+In a simple incarnation the following nginx_config will accept a CONNECT header and send on to a reverse proxy as if a normaly HTTP/S request.
 Please see linked @Chobits page for the full, original, and much better docu.

-In this instance the next hop reverse proxt being 10.10.10.10:8080
+In this instance the next hop reverse proxy being 10.10.10.10:8080

 I use this for an app that makes outbound connections via Proxy CONNECT requests to a remote API, I want to put a reverse proxy in-line to cache responses for small period of time.